 Almost all photographers will find their photo collection quickly outgrows their computer's internal hard drive.
 If you have a configurable Windows machine you CAN add more internal drives, but with the speed of today's USB-C and Thunderbolt interfaces, it makes much more sense just to plug in external drives as needed.

 We have published a guide to the best external hard drives for photographers which includes regular drives and high-security, high-speed RAID devices ideal for professionals.
+If you have lots of images (or videos) and need to store these, and like being able to access this archive from anywhere also check out our guide to the best NAS drives.

 Very often, though, that's overkill.
 Desktop drives are fast with lots of capacity, but they're tied to a single location.
 The best portable hard drives give you much-needed extra capacity and you can take them with you.
 They're powered by their USB cable, too, so you don't need power cables.